 In this article, we explore important concepts that are useful to understand in order to fully grasp how to work with video on the web.

 Representing the colors in an image or video requires several values for each pixel.
 What those values are depends on how you "split up" the color when converting it to numeric form.
 There are several color models, and video codec makes use of one or more of these to represent their pixels during the encoding process as well as after decoding the video frames.

 Most computer graphics models use the RGB color system, wherein some number of bits of data are used to represent each of the red, green, and blue components of the color of an individual pixel, and an image is comprised of a two-dimensional array of these pixels.
 There are two primary methods used to represent RGB samples: using integer components and using floating-point components.
-When using integer components, RGB color uses 8 pixels each of red, green, and blue, as well as potentially 8 pixels of alpha (the amount of transparency).
+When using integer components, RGB color uses 8 bits each of red, green, and blue, as well as potentially 8 bits of alpha (the amount of transparency).